jasminesabio/blockchain-developer-bootcamp-final-project/README.md

 In the terminal, clone the project repository/
 `git clone https://github.com/jasminesabio/blockchain-developer-bootcamp-final-project`

-In the terminal in the root directory of the project, install the dependecies/ `npm install`
+In the terminal in the root directory of the project, install the dependecies\
+`npm install`

 Set up a local blockchain by opening up Ganache and quickstart a blockchain.
 In the terminal, run/ `truffle compile`
 `truffle migrate`

-To run the javascript tests, run/
+To run the javascript tests, run\
 `truffle test`

 ## Next Steps